DevMountain/iOS-Public/Afternoon Projects/Unit 3 - Networking/Day 1/Post-master/README.md

 At this point you should be able to pull the `Post` data from the API and decode it into a list of `Post` objects.
 Test this functionality with a Playground or by calling this function in your App Delegate and trying to print the results from the API to the console.

-_Because you will always want to fetch posts whenever the tableview appears, you will want to call `fetchPosts()` in `viewDidLoad()` of your `PostListTableViewController`.
+_Because you will always want to fetch posts whenever the tableview appears, you will want to call `fetchPosts()` in `viewDidLoad()` of your `PostListViewController`.
 This will start the call to fetch posts and assign them to the `posts` property.
 (You will create this TableViewController in the next step)_

 ## Step Four - View Controller

 ### Summary

-Build out a View Controller with a Table View Controller to display each post as an individual cell.
+Build out a View Controller with a Table View to display each post as an individual cell.

 ### Instructions

 * Add a `UIViewController` as your root view controller in `Main.storyboard` and embed it in a `UINavigationController`

+* Add a title to the navigation item.
+You can choose what title you would like to put

 * Add a `UITableView` to the view controller and set its constraints to fill the entire view controllers root view